 Is there a difference in risk between edibles and other methods of consuming cannabis?

 Yes.
 Absorption of cannabis is much slower when it is swallowed or eaten, making edibles more unpredictable than smoking cannabis.

-It can take between 30 minutes to four hours to feel the effects of edibles, which are often much longer-lasting and produce more of a full-body effect.
+It can take between 1-3 hours to feel the effects of edibles, which are often much longer-lasting and produce more of a full-body effect.

 When consuming edibles, wait a minimum of two hours before consuming more.
-It's possible to overdose if you don't wait long enough to to gauge the strength of the effects.
+It's possible to over consume and experience negative effects.

 Note: Commercially-prepared edibles won't be legal during the initial stage of legalization.
 They have been proposed for the next round in October 2019.
 However, home-prepared edibles such as baking or teas are allowed for personal consumption, only for those over 18.

 Yes.
 Being familiar with the symptoms of a cannabis poisoning will prepare you to recognize an emergency.

 - Symptoms may include sleepiness, confusion, disorientation, loss of coordination, fainting or dizziness.